Andy2887/Redis-Clone/README.md

   - `BLPOP key timeout` - Blocking left pop with timeout support
   - `LRANGE key start stop` - Get a range of elements from a list
   - `LLEN key` - Get the length of a list
+- **Stream Operations**:
+  - `XADD key id field value [field value ...]` - Add entries to a stream
+  - `XRANGE key start end` - Get a range of entries from a stream
+  - `XREAD [BLOCK timeout] streams key [key ...] id [id ...]` - Read new entries from one or more streams, optionally blocking

 ### Advanced Features
 - **Replication**: Master-replica support with command propagation and full resynchronization
 - **Expiry Support**: Automatic key expiration with millisecond precision
-- **Blocking Operations**: BLPOP with configurable timeouts and FIFO client ordering
+- **Blocking Operations**: BLPOP and XREAD BLOCK with configurable timeouts and FIFO client ordering
 - **Thread Safety**: Concurrent client handling with proper synchronization
 - **RESP Protocol**: Full Redis Serialization Protocol compliance
 - **Memory Management**: Automatic cleanup of empty data structures